 As the provisioning process goes on, each business can customize and configure the process to meet their specific needs.
 It’s the role of your admins to choose the network, configure user permissions, and then assign the policy to an Azure AD group.

 With that done you can then provision the Cloud PCs using either standard gallery images or custom images.
-Microsoft Endpoint Manager can be used for managing Windows updates as well as for troubleshooting purposes.
+Microsoft Endpoint Manager can be ideal for managing Windows updates as well as for troubleshooting purposes.

 However, the admin can change that in the Microsoft Endpoint Manager admin center.
 Windows 365 Enterprise offers high-end security measures through the use of features such as Conditional Access and integration with Defender for Endpoint.